davosmith/moodle-uploadpdf/README.txt

 * Use mysql/phpmyadmin to delete the following tables:
   'assignment_uploadpdf', 'assignment_uploadpdf_comment',
+  'assignment_uploadpdf_tmpl', 'assignment_uploadpdf_tmplitm',
-  'assignment_uploadpdf_template' and
+  'assignment_uploadpdf_qcklist' and 'assignment_uploadpdf_annot'
-  'assignment_uploadpdf_template_item' (if someone can tell me a better way of doing this, which works with Moodle 1.8 and above, then please do so!).
+  (if someone can tell me a better way of doing this, which works with Moodle 1.8 and above, then please do so!).

 ==Known issues==